 Raw material sourced locally: barley for King Lager

 Imported packaging material: glass, cans and crown corks

-Local packaging material: plastic shrink wrapping, labels, trays and crates
+Local packaging material: plastic shrink wrapping, plastic and paper labels, corrugated packaging, trays and crates

 Local natural resources: water from the City of Windhoek and boreholes